 EXPLANATORY NOTE

-References throughout this Amendment No. 1 to the Annual Report on Form 10-K/A to "we," "us," the "Company" or "our company" are to DFP Healthcare Acquisitions Corp., unless the context otherwise indicates.
+References throughout this Amendment No. 2 to the Annual Report on Form 10-K/A to "we," "us," the "Company" or "our company" are to The Oncology Institute, Inc. (formerly, DFP Healthcare Acquisitions Corp.), unless the context otherwise indicates.